Weight Watchers Recipe of the Day: Vitamix Kabocha Squash Soup

 - 2 cups chicken broth

-- 2 cups cooked Kabocha squash (or acorn or butternut would work too)
+- 2 cups cooked Kabocha squash (acorn or butternut would work too)

 - 1 teaspoon maple syrup